mkbiltek2019/wp-vdocipher/readme.txt

 * A basic plugin which just makes it possible to embed vdocipher videos inside a wordpress plugin

 == Upgrade Notice ==

+= 1.26 =
+* Added hook vdocipher_customize_player and filter vdocipher_add_shortcode_attributes to customize plugin
+* Added filter vdocipher_modify_otp_request with which to add OTP restrictions
+* Plugin can be extended using [Wp-vdocipher-customize plugin](https://github.com/VdoCipher/wp-vdocipher-customize)

 = 1.25 =
 * Gutenberg block support